Diesen Artikel auf Deutsch lesen →

 Three things changed:

-stripe.webhooks.constructEventre-hashes the body bytes to verify the signature, and JSON serialization is not stable byte-for-byte.
-Usingrequest.json()here silently breaks signature verification. - Check the
+1. Read the raw body, not parsed JSON. stripe.webhooks.constructEvent re-hashes the body bytes to verify the signature, and JSON serialization is not stable byte-for-byte.
+Using request.json() here silently breaks signature verification.

 Verifying with the negative tests AI doesn’t write